 - Skin conditions such as psoriasis and eczema lead to itchy, dry, and scaly skin.

 - Reactive arthritis

 - Trauma on the tip of the penis or foreskin.

 Balanitis affects uncircumcised males.
 Moreover, the moist, warm area under the foreskin is ideal for growing yeast and bacteria.
 Although it can occur at any age and is more common in males with phimosis.
 Men who are more prone to develop balanitis include:

 How is balanitis diagnosed?

 Balanitis can easily be diagnosed during a physical examination.
 The visible symptoms are mostly obvious.
-Although, further tests may be required to ascertain the cause.
-Depending on your symptoms, your doctor may order the following tests:
+Although, further tests are necessary to ascertain the cause.
+Also, depending on your symptoms, your doctor may order the following tests:

 - a urethral swab to rule out STIs and other infections